 - Chassis mounted with standoffs

 - Serial (UART) and TTL communication & control interfaces for customization

-- ePot.V3 Max board with attached triple voltage power supply module
+- ePot.V3 Max board with attached triple voltage power supply board

 - IR receiver module with 6 inch 3-wire square pin connector cable